 Death and Legacy

-Teddy Roosevelt's energetic vision helped bring the nation into the new century.
-America owes nearly 200 million acres of national forest and parkland to his foresight—some of which can be viewed atop Mount Rushmore, where Roosevelt's visage is carved in memorial.
+Roosevelt's energetic vision helped bring the nation into the new century.
+America owes nearly 200 million acres of national forest and parkland to his foresight — some of which can be viewed atop Mount Rushmore, where Roosevelt's visage is carved in memorial.